 Every so often you’re going to have to give your car a wash. it’s important when doing so to remove dirt and grime, beyond making your car look great, it stops your car from corroding quicker.
-You can use a car wash if you need to save time but here is our step by step guide to cleaning your car, even your interior.
+You can use a car wash if you need to save time but here is our step-by-step guide to cleaning your car, even the interior.

 Don’t park your car in direct sunlight as premature drying can leave marks on the paint and as your car gets hotter it evaporates the water faster than you would want it to.
 Check that you have closed all the windows and doors properly to make sure water will not get inside the car.
 Pull the windshield wipers up away from the glass.
 Finally, wear suitable clothing as you will likely get wet and soapy.